-If there is no satisfaction, then the student may speak with the Department Chairperson.
-Every student should know that the assignment of grades is the sole responsibility and prerogative of the instructor and will not be changed by chairpersons, Deans, the Registrar, or the Academic Status Review Committee.
+If a grade change is warranted, it must be reported in writing by the instructor to the Registrar.
+The assignment of grades is the sole responsibility and prerogative of the instructor and will not be changed by chairpersons, Deans, the Registrar, or the Academic Status Review Committee.